-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Remove the thermostat and find the wiring.
+- Take off the thermostat and check the wiring.

-- If you have two thick wires, you may be able to use a smart thermostat with an adaptor specifically for high-voltage systems.
+- If you have two thick wires, you may be able to run a smart thermostat with an adaptor specifically for high-voltage systems.
 Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to replace it.

 Do Nest or ecobee Need a C Wire?

-Rely on H&C Heating and Cooling for Your Smart Thermostat Installation Needs
+Trust H&C Heating and Cooling for Your Smart Thermostat Installation Needs

 At H&C Heating and Cooling, we’re always looking for methods to keep you cozier while keeping heating and cooling bills reasonable.
 If you have questions about upgrading to a smart thermostat without a C wire, give us a call at 301-960-3247.
 We can help you pick the right model for your residence and even put in new wiring if required.